thorvg/thorvg/README.md

 <br />
 ## Lottie

 ThorVG supports the most powerful Lottie Animation [features](https://lottiefiles.com/supported-features).
 Lottie is a JSON-based vector animation file format that enables seamless distribution of animations on any platform, akin to shipping static assets.
 These files are compact and compatible with various devices, scaling up or down without pixelation.
 With Lottie, you can easily create, edit, test, collaborate, and distribute animations in a user-friendly manner.
-For more information, please visit [LottieFiles](https://www.lottiefiles.com)' website. <br />
+For more information, please visit [Lottie Animation Community](https://lottie.github.io/)' website. <br />

 The following code snippet demonstrates how to use ThorVG to play a Lottie animation.
 ```cpp